Module palletjack.load

 Expand source code

-Update an AGOL Feature Service with data from a pandas DataFrame.
+Update an AGOL Feature or Table Service with data from a pandas DataFrame or Spatially-enabled Dataframe.

-This class represents the feature layer that will be updated and stores a reference to the feature layer and it's containing gis.
-It contains four methods for updating the layer's data: add_features, remove_features, update_features, and truncate_and_load_features.
+This class represents the feature layer or table that will be updated and stores a reference to the dataset and it's containing gis.
+It contains four methods for updating the data: add, remove, update, and truncate_and_load.

 It is the client's responsibility to separate out the new data into these different steps.
 If the extract/transform stages result in separate groups of records that need to be added, deleted, and updated, the client must call the three different methods with dataframes containing only the respective records for each operation.